-If you let a demo version of a plug-in expire, you should remove it from your system.
+If you let a demo version of a plug-in or software option expire, you should remove it from your system.
 Otherwise, each time you open Pro Tools you will be prompted with a message that the plug-in has expired.